Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/4 - The Web and Machine Interfaces/2 - Machine/1 - Native Code Dialect/README.md

 ## Structures

 Structures may be defined by placing "Structure" in the meta command before a function definition.
-Once defined, structures may be used as varaible types.
+Once defined, structures may be used as variable types.

 To return content from within a scope, the return command may be used.